claudiodangelis/claudiodangelis/src/_posts/2013-10-14-a-dart-client-library-for-diffbot-apis.md

 title: A Dart client library for Diffbot APIs
 lang: en
 category: dart
+tags: [dart, dartlang, diffbot, libraries]
 ---

 I wrote a Dart client library for [Diffbot](http://diffbot.com), which is _a visual learning robot that identifies and extracts the important parts of any web page_.
 In the case of an article, Diffbot returns title, author, images, tags, etc.